These Turkey pot pies made with puff pastry and are my go to recipe whenever I have leftover turkey.

 - 1 tsp Fresh Rosemary

 - 1 large Egg

-- Start by making the puff pastry, to do this you will want to simply place 2 1/2 cups of flour into a large mixing bowl.
+- Start by making the puff pastry.
+You can use pre-made puff pastry or make it from scratch.
+To make it from scratch, simply place 2 1/2 cups of flour into a large mixing bowl.
 Then you will want to take a grater and grate roughly 10 tbsp of frozen butter into the flour bowl, then in a small cup place 12 tbsp of "ice cold water" and stir in 1 tbsp of lemon juice to combine.